 - SIDES - Picot elastics have two sides.
 Get to know which one is which.
 The ‘plush’ side is the wrong side and it is made like this so it will feel soft against the skin.
 The right side of the elastic is like normal elastic and would feel rough on the skin.

 - ELASTICITY - Check the elasticity of the picot elastic.
 If it is too stiff it will not be able to stretch and fit the body correctly.
 If it is too soft or thin it will stretch too much and fall down instead of holding its grip on the body.
-M

 - CUTTING LENGTHS - Match the stretch of the elastic with the amount required for the part of the body.
 Do not stretch the fabric only the elastic during this time.
 The elastic you use should always be smaller in width than the edge is being applied to.

-- DIVIDE - To apply the elastic accurately and evenly always quarter the elastic and mark the four quarter points.
+- DIVIDE - To apply the elastic accurately and evenly, always quarter the elastic and mark the four quarter points.

 Now you have your beautiful picot elastic and you want to sew it onto the panties you have made.
-Here is a step-by-step process of how to sew elastic on lingerie using three different ways.
+Here is a step-by-step process of how to sew elastic on lingerie using three different methods.

 Shop for Panties Patterns